The Full Moon In Gemini Will Be Troublesome, So You’ll Need To Exercise Patience

-November 27 brings the last full moon of autumn our way at 4:16 a.m.
-ET.
-This lunation is the final part of the events that occurred on May 30 2022, during the new moon in Gemini.
+November 27 brings the last full moon of spring our way.
+This lunation is the final part of the events that occurred on May 30 2023, during the new moon in Gemini.
 Unfortunately, the full moon brings zero chill our way — but it’ll open our eyes to things we have overlooked in the past, even though we may not choose to believe what we see.
 Full moons bring matters to light and illuminate situations that need to evolve, and there is an opportunity to do so — only if we sincerely want to.

 AdvertisementADVERTISEMENT